Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Experiments

-The visualization results of the proposed Symphonies, compared to the counterpart MonoScene, are shown in Fig.~\ref{fig:vis} on SemanticKITTI \texttt{val}.
-It can be apparently observed from the comparison that our approach produces more precise predictions with legible layouts, particularly in areas far from the camera.
-Additionally, Symphonies effectively preserves regional details like vegetation, ascribed to the enriched instance semantics and the contextual information provided by the instance queries.
-These results highlight the superior performance of Symphonies in capturing fine-grained scene characteristics and improving the overall scene understanding.
+\paragraph{Qualitative Results.} \cref{fig:vis} presents the visualizations of Symphonies on SemanticKITTI \texttt{val}, in comparison to the counterpart MonoScene.
+Symphonies generates more detailed predictions for instance-centric classes such as cars and trunks, as well as preserves clear and coherent layouts for structures like buildings and vegetation, attributed to the enriched instance semantics and contextual information provided by instance queries.
+In contrast, MonoScene produces vague predictions with a radial shape, which is indicative of the aforementioned ambiguous geometry.
+These results underscore the superior capability of Symphonies in capturing fine-grained scene representations and enhancing overall scene understanding.

+\paragraph{Attention Map Analysis.} The attention map analysis in \cref{fig:vis_attn} provides insights into the mechanisms of the Serial Instance-Propagated Attentions within \name{} layers.
+Notably, instance queries exhibit selective attention to corresponding regions in both the image and the scene.
+Additionally, they activate the semantically related regions within the scene-instance cross-attention.
+This observation validates the effect of our claimed instance-centric semantics in facilitating effective scene modeling.